-In this article we want to cheer your team leader up and show some ways he or she can control the working schedule while keeping up with the former productivity and results.
+In this article we want to cheer your team leader up and show some ways he or she can control the working schedule while maintaining the former productivity and results (or maybe exceeding them).

 Let’s discuss how to work from home properly and what software you can use to optimize the entire process, keeping everything under your control.